Extremist was released from New Zealand jail despite fears

 The attack has highlighted deficiencies in New Zealand's anti-terror laws, which experts say are too focused on punishing actions and inadequate for dealing with plots before they are carried out.
 Prime Minister Jacinda Ardern said lawmakers were close to filling some of those legislative holes when the attack occurred.
 She vowed law changes by the end of the month.

-Police Commissioner Andrew Coster said the law they were working under required the man to make the first move.
+Police Commissioner Andrew Coster said the law they were working under required a suspect to make the first move.

 “We might have an understanding of intent, and ideology, and we might have high levels of concern,” Coster said.
 “But that is not sufficient for us to take any enforcement action.”